edersasch/geistererbennicht/docs/manuals/geistererbennicht_en.md

 The left button opens a second window that shows the complete picture.
 The right one shows the help in the browser.

 In each list one word can be chosen.
-Under the list the number of the word's letter that contributes to the solution is shown.
-If a word is selected, the corresponding letter shows up in the middle.
-The letter also appears in the top window border at the corresponding position.
+Under the list the position of the word's solution letter is shown.
+If a word is selected, the corresponding letter shows up after its position indicator.
+It also appears in the top window border at the correct place.

-To the right under each list are three buttons:
+To the right under each list are four buttons (from left to right):

-- The left button emphasizes the background picture, to support spotting which word could match.
+1. emphasizes the background picture, to support spotting which word could match
-- The middle button has a pause symbol as known from a media player.
-If a word is selected, it will be fixed in that list and removed from the 19 other lists.
+1. (pause symbol) fixes the selected word and removes it from the 19 other lists.
 Pushing the button again stops the fix and shows it in the other lists again.
-- The right button, with the media player stop symbol, deselects the word, which causes the solution letter to disappear.
+1. (stop symbol) deselects the word, which causes the solution letter to disappear
+1. (play symbol) selects the correct word in the list